-- If you have MyChart, you can pre-register through your account.
-(Learn about MyChart or log in)
+- Through your MyChart account.
+Learn about MyChart or log in.

 - Your driver’s license or state-issued identification

 - Insurance card

 - The name and address of the provider who is referring you

 We offer text message reminders for outpatient (non-hospital stay) provider appointments.
 To sign up for text reminders, text – OSUWMC – to 622-622.
 You’ll receive a confirmation text message back.
 Learn more about text reminders.

 Expect to be notified by 1 p.m. the day before surgery to tell you when to arrive to your surgery location.
 If you are not notified by 1 p.m. the day before your surgery, call your surgery location.
 If you arrive more than 10 minutes late, your surgery may be delayed or canceled.
 If you need to cancel or reschedule your surgery, call your surgery location by 1 p.m. on the day prior to your scheduled surgery.
 To cancel or reschedule a Monday appointment, call by 1 p.m. on Friday.

 What to bring to your visit

 For your first visit with Ohio State, arrive early and be sure to bring the following to your appointment:

 - Names, addresses and phone numbers of doctors who are treating you or have referred you and reports of recent tests or treatments